John 16

 John 16 is the sixteenth chapter of the Gospel of John in the New Testament of the Christian Bible.
 It records Jesus' continued Farewell Discourse to his disciples, set on the last night before his crucifixion.
 In this chapter, Jesus speaks about the work of the Holy Spirit, the joy of the believers and his victory over the world.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition uniformly affirmed that John composed this Gospel.